JuliaDynamics/DrWatson.jl/docs/src/project.md

 ## Reproducibility
 The project setup approach that DrWatson suggests is designed to work flawlessly with Julia standards, to be easy to share and to be fully reproducible.
 There are three reasons that **true** reproducibility is possible:
-1. The project's used packages are embedded in the project because of `Project.toml`
+1. The project's used packages are embedded in the project because of `Manifest.toml`
 2. The navigation around the folders of the project uses local directories.
 3. The project is a Git repository, which means that it has a detailed (and re-traceable) history of all changes and additions.